 Aside from Linux news, Linuxiac offers ‘How to’ tutorials closely related to Linux and Open Source technologies on everything from simple desktop customization to virtualization and containerization technologies and installing and configuring complicated Linux services.

-Furthermore, each of our tutorials is illustrated with multiple pictures to provide our users with the most clarity on the actions they need to take.
-We describe each step in detail and as simple a language as possible.
+Furthermore, each of them is accompanied by multiple images, aiming to provide users with the most clarity on the actions they need to take.
+We describe each step in detail and in as simple a language as possible.
 Most importantly, we are confident in claiming to be experts in every subject for which we have a published guide.

 We’re a small group of Linux professionals and Open Source enthusiasts, not a large organization.
 Meet the team behind Linuxiac.com!